College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: Integrated Community Studies
+Credential(s) students earn upon completing the program: Certificate in Integrated Community Studies

 Students in the program have access to the following campus-wide services: